-If the instrument is to be returned to Newport Corporation, you will be given a Return Number, which you should reference in your shipping documents.
+If the instrument is to be returned to Newport Corporation, a Return Material Authorization number will be issued, which should be referenced in shipping documents.
 Please fill out a copy of the service form, located on the following page, and have the information ready when contacting Newport Corporation.
 Return the completed service form with the instrument.